fluttercommunity/get_it/README.md

 var myAppModel = getIt.get<AppModel>();
 ```

-Alternatively as `GetIt` is a [callable class](https://www.w3adda.com/dart-tutorial/dart-callable-classes) depending on the name you choose for your `GetIt` instance you can use the shorter version:
+Alternatively, as `GetIt` is a [callable class](https://www.w3adda.com/dart-tutorial/dart-callable-classes) depending on the name you choose for your `GetIt` instance you can use the shorter version:

 ```Dart
 var myAppModel = getIt<AppModel>();